citp/privacy-policy-historical/h/hu/hug/hugeinc.com.md

   * verify your identity to ensure security for the other purposes listed here;
   * operate, evaluate and improve our business (including developing new services; managing our communications; learning about our visitors, analyzing our services and website; and facilitating the functionality of our website);
   * process applications for employment;
-  * perform data analyses (including anonymisation of personal information);
+  * perform data analyses (including anonymization of personal information);
   * enforce our Terms of Use
   * comply with applicable legal requirements and industry standards and our policies